Mediation Center of Charlottesville

 • 8-hour Domestic Violence in Mediation Training

-• 2 Observations (with a certified mediator) OR 8-hour Case Observations for Family class
+• 2 Observations with a certified mentor OR 8-hour Case Observations for Family class

 • 5 Co-mediations (minimum 10 hours) with a certified mentor